 Class 11 Physics Chapter 2 MCQ

-Which of the following has the same dimensions?
+Which one of the following is the unit of velocity?

 Class 11 Physics Chapter 2 Multiple Choice Questions